serverless/components/README.md

 serverless create --template-url https://github.com/serverless/components/tree/master/templates/express
 ```

 The `express` template above requires running `npm i` in its root directory, to install the Express framework.
-So `cd` into your Template and run `npm i`.
+So `cd` into the generated `express` directory and run `npm i`.

 Next, log in to enable deployment and saving state in the cloud: